wyzwanie/invidious-party/README.md

 [invidious.PARTY](https://invidious.party)
 ===============
-(WIP) Pure client side, privacy focused app, that fetches instances from api.invidious.io and managesrotates instance on every request.
+(WIP) Pure client side, privacy focused app, that fetches instances from api.invidious.io.
 Instances automatically rotate on failed request, upon empty search result you can request fresh one from new instance.
 Settings are currently stored in localStorage.

 # inspiration
 showing invidious to non-technical friend, had to try multiple domains before one worked.